TS-7840

 Getting Started

-A Linux PC is recommended for development.
-For developers who use Windows, virtualized Linux using VMWare or similar are recommended in order to make the full power of Linux available.
-The developer will need to be comfortable with Linux anyway in order to work with embedded Linux on the target platform.
-The main reasons that Linux is useful are:
+A Linux workstation is recommended and assumed for development using this documentation.
+For users in Windows or OSX, we recommend virtualizing Linux using VMWare or similar to make the full power of Linux available.
+The developer should be comfortable with Linux to work with embedded Linux on the target platform.
+Most of our platforms run Debian, which is recommended for ease of use if there is no personal distribution preference.

-• Linux filesystems on the microSD card can be accessed on the PC.
+- Linux filesystems on the microSD card can be accessed on the PC.

-• More ARM cross-compilers are available.
+- More ARM cross-compilers are available.

-• If recovery is needed, a bootable medium can be written.
+- If recovery is needed, a bootable medium can be written.

-• A network filesystem can be served.
+- A network filesystem can be served.

-WARNING: Be sure to take appropriate Electrostatic Discharge (ESD) precautions.
-Disconnect the power source before moving, cabling, or performing any set up procedures.
-Inappropriate handling may cause damage to the board.
+WARNING: | Be sure to take appropriate Electrostatic Discharge (ESD) precautions.
+Disconnect the power source before moving, cabling, or performing setup procedures.
+Inappropriate handling may cause damage to the board. |

 Connect USB Console